sparkflows/sparkflows-docs/docs/rest-api-authentication/python-session-cookie.rst

 Get List of Processors
 ----------------------

+The below code in Python logs in the user and acquires the session cookie via the Fire Insights REST API.

-The below code in Python gets the list of Processors in Fire Insights using the REST API and prints them.
+It then gets the list of Processors in Fire Insights using the REST API and prints them.

 .. code-block:: python
    :linenos: